 The exposure to vandetanib increased by about 1.5-fold in patients with mild and moderate renal impairment, and by 2-fold in patients with severe renal impairment.
 Exposure to vandetanib in mild, moderate, and severe hepatically-impaired patients was no higher than in healthy volunteers.
-However in previous healthy volunteer studies where single doses of vandetanib of 300 mg have been administered, increases in mean QTcF values have been less than 5 ms.

 The disposition of the N-oxide and N-desmethyl metabolites of vandetanib in the systemic circulation of healthy volunteers is similar to that for vandetanib.
-The exposure to the N-desmethyl metabolite is about 10% and to the N-oxide metabolite about 1% to that of vandetanib.
+The exposure to the

+N-desmethyl metabolite is about 10% and to the N-oxide metabolite about 1% to that of vandetanib.
 The formation of the N-desmethyl metabolite is CYP3A4 mediated, and that of the N-oxide by flavine-containing monooxygenase.